sahil-rawat/sahil-rawat.github.io/_posts/2021-07-12-NET-HACKING2.md

 categories: [Penetration Testing,Networking]
 tags: [networking]
 ---

-We learned about Pre-Authentication attacks in the last [tutorial](https://www.sahilsinghrawat.in/posts/NET-HACKING1), now moving forward in this tutorial we will explore techniques of Gaining access to that network.
+We learned about Pre-Authentication attacks in the last [tutorial](https://www.sahilsinghrawat.in/posts/NET-HACKING1), now moving forward in this article we will explore techniques of Gaining access to that network.

-# Gaining Access

 To gain access to a network we need to know the password or key, we will discuss the methods of how we could get the password or key of the network so that we can connect ourselves to that network without anybody noticing.